bfintal/Page-Builder-Sandwich-old/readme.txt

 * just works without any set ups and hassles, and
 * you'll forget that you have it turned on since it blends so well with WordPress

-*Check out the screenshots to see how PB Sandwich works.*

 **Requires PHP 5.3+**

-= What can you do with it =

-* Content areas with custom background images & colors
-* Create editable, nestable columns
-* Edit text and content using the TinyMCE visual editor like how you normally would
-* Live working preview of embedded content (e.g. put in a YouTube video and you can play it while still being able to drag it)
-* Drag and drop TinyMCE views into other locations
-* Clone shortcodes/embeds & columns
-* Create different shortcodes
-* Working undo

-= TLDR Intro =

 One of the most frustrating things when creating content is layouting and writing them inside the visual editor.